cloudnull/rcbops_allinone_inone/README.rst

 Set this to set the Neutron Interface, Only Set if you want to use Neutron NEUTRON_ENABLED=True or False

+Enable or Disable the auto creation of neutron networks NEUTRON_CREATE_NETWORKS=True || False

 Set the Interface for Neutron
   NEUTRON_INTERFACE=""